 - For jams, use fruit and pectin and follow pkg directions.
 Instead of vinegar, spices, and water.
 Boil all ingredients on the stove in a saucepan.
 The same way you would, the liquid for pickling.

-- For the peaches, you use a 1-4 ratio of sugar to water, boil on the stove.
+- For the peaches, you use a 1 to 4 ratio of sugar to water, boil on the stove.
 I make a light syrup.
-Add 1 Tbsp of lemon juice to the mixture, it keeps the peaches from turning brown.
-If you want a heavier syrup then add more sugar, to taste.
+Add 1 tbsp of lemon juice to the mixture, it keeps the peaches from turning brown.
+If you want a heavier syrup, then add more sugar, to taste.

 Crock Pot Chicken Soup